tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

         adjust for the fact that actions were selected according to `\pi` rather than `\beta`
 * In continuous action spaces, greedy policy improvement becomes problematic, requiring a global maximisation at every step
   * Instead, alternative is to move the policy in the direction of the gradient of Q, rather than globally maximising Q
+* the notion of **compatible function approximation** for deterministic policy gradients, to ensure that the approximation does not bias the policy gradient.